Currently, there are six available gates: Rectange, Polygon, Range, Quadrant, Ellipse, and Boolean

 Once a gate is created, the stats for the gate will be calculated and displayed.
 If the gate is a top-level gate, the percentage shown will be the percent of total events that are contained in the gate.
 If the gate is a sub-gate, two percentages will be shown.
 The first percentage is percent of total events contained in the gate.
 The second percentage is the percent of events in the parent gate that are contained in the child gate.

-To apply a gate and mask out all events not contained within it, click the gate name from the file/gate tree.
+To apply a gate and mask out all events not contained within it, click the gate name from the file tree.

 You can select multiple gates to drag-and drop at the same time by holding ctrl/cmd.

 All gates can be edited after they are created.
 To edit a gate, click on it in the plot.
 Once it is selected, its vertices will be highlighted.
-From there, you can drag the gate as a whole to a new position or drag individual to adjust its size and shape.
-Again, if a gate has been applied to multiple files, all instances of the gate will change when it is edited and statistics will be updated for all files.
+From there, you can drag the gate as a whole to a new position or drag individual vertices to adjust its size and shape.

 Once a gate is selected in the plot, you can also drag-and-drop the gate label to anywhere on the plot.

-The appearence of gates on the plot can be altered by right-clicking the plot and changing the following display options:
+The appearance of gates on the plot can be altered by right-clicking the plot and changing the following display options: